sbshah97/surrealdb-go-starter-project/README.md

 Now, you can start coding and developing your Go project.

+## Install Golangci

+Use the following [golang-ci link](https://golangci-lint.run/usage/install/) to install it for your setup

 ## Contributing
 This project is built for Hacktoberfest 2023, and anyone is welcome to contribute or make suggestions on how to enhance this template for Go development with SurrealDB.